Understanding Chicken Allergies in Dogs: A Comprehensive Guide

 Hidden Ingredients and Quality Concerns

-Quality and Processing Impact:
+Quality and Processing Impact

-A 2024 study in BMC Veterinary Research found that many commercial dog foods labeled as "chicken-free" still contained trace amounts of chicken protein
+A 2024 study in BMC Veterinary Research found that many commercial dog foods labeled as "chicken-free" still contained trace amounts of chicken protein.
+Processing methods used in manufacturing kibbles and other highly processed foods can alter protein structures, potentially making them more allergenic.

-Lower-quality ingredients may contain:
+Lower-quality ingredients may include:

 Rendered chicken by-products